yashsrivastava17/WhatsApp-Transcript-Cleaner/README.md

 The program offers three options:

-1. Remove both the timestamp and the sender name
+1. Bulk Remove both the timestamp and the sender name
-2. Remove only the timestamp
+2. Bulk Remove only the timestamp
-3. Choose what to do with each individual file (option 1 or option 2) With this program, you can quickly and easily clean up multiple WhatsApp chat transcripts at once, saving you time and effort.
+3. Modify Individual files in the directory (option 1 or option 2)

+With this program, you can quickly and easily clean up multiple WhatsApp chat transcripts at once, saving you time and effort.
 The cleaned chat files are saved in a new directory called Modified_Files, making it easy to keep them organized.

 ## Getting Started